U.S. Department of State Seal

 Road Conditions and Safety:

 • Traffic accidents are common in Thailand.
-According to the World Health Organization, in 2018, Thailand had one of the world’s highest traffic-related fatality rates.
-Bangkok and some parts of Chiang Mai have heavy traffic.
+According to the World Health Organization, Thailand had one of the world’s highest traffic-related fatality rates.
+Bangkok, Chiang Mai, Phuket, and other major cities can have heavy traffic.

 • Use a pedestrian bridge to cross the road where one is available, including in front of the U.S. Embassy on Wireless Road and on Sukhumvit Road, where many pedestrians have been killed and several U.S. citizens seriously injured.
 Look carefully in both directions before crossing streets, even when using a marked crosswalk.